NotsoanoNimus/yallic/README.md

 # yallic - Yet Another Linked List Implementation in C

 No dependencies, no problems.
-Simple, maintainable, flexible, extensible, and ready to use.
+Simple, flexible, extensible, and ready to use.

 The `yallic` design is heavily inspired by
 [Java's implementation](https://docs.oracle.com/javase/7/docs/api/java/util/LinkedList.html)
-(from JDK 7) of generic linked list types, with some other functions pepper in.
+(from JDK 7) of generic linked list types, with some other functions peppered in.

 See the [project documentation](https://xmit.xyz/yallic/yallic_8h.html) for usage information, or just thumb through the `yallic.h` header file.
 This is quite a tiny and portable library.